gauravsingh-02/Python/Change Volume gesture/HandVolume Advance/readme.md

 - MediaPipe: `pip install mediapipe`

 ## How to Run
+1. **IMPORTANT:** Do not run the module file (`HandTrackingModule.py`).
+Only run the main script file (`HandVolume2.0.py`).
-1. Place the `HandVolume2.0.py` file in the same directory as the provided module.
+2. Place both the `HandTrackingModule.py` module file and the `HandVolume2.0.py` script file in the same directory.
-2. Install dependencies by running:
+3. Install dependencies by running:
     ```bash
     pip install -r requirements.txt
     ```
-3. Run the script using:
+4. Run the script using:
     ```bash
     python HandVolume2.0.py
     ```